fivetran/terraform-provider-fivetran/docs/data-sources/destination.md

 - `msk_sts_region` (String)
 - `num_of_partitions` (Number)
 - `oauth2_client_id` (String) Field usage depends on `service` value:
-	- Service `databricks`: OAuth 2.0 client ID.
-Required if auth_type is set to OAUTH2.
+	- Service `databricks`: OAuth 2.0 client ID
 - `oauth2_secret` (String, Sensitive) Field usage depends on `service` value:
-	- Service `databricks`: OAuth 2.0 secret.
-Required if auth_type is set to OAUTH2.
+	- Service `databricks`: OAuth 2.0 secret
 - `passphrase` (String, Sensitive) Field usage depends on `service` value:
 	- Service `snowflake`: In case private key is encrypted, you are required to enter passphrase that was used to encrypt the private key.
 The field can be specified if authentication type is `KEY_PAIR`.
 - `password` (String, Sensitive) Field usage depends on `service` value: